 - a.
 Conduct needs assessment of LSWDOs - b.
-Develop learning and development intervention program for LSWDOs - c.
-Enhance the competencies of DSWD personnel and intermediaries in performing and achieving the goals and objectives under E.O.
-70, s.
-2018.
+Develop learning and development intervention program for LSWDOs a.
+Incorporate the objectives of EO 70 s.
+2018 in the development of models of intervention addressing current and emerging needs and issues of poor, vulnerable, and disadvantaged individuals, groups, and families.